ceejbot/toastmasters/stabilizing-npm/01-slides.md

 # [fit] Superficially
 # [fit] similar.

 ^ The registry July 2014.
+We are reliable now.
+We know when our providers are down before they do sometimes.
 Manta is now a backup store for us-- tarballs are served from a file system behind nginx.
 We have a write primary & a second replication primary, and a bunch of leaves that just read from the replication primary.

 ---